StevenMDixon/IJScript/Process.md

 ## Solve the problem using plain JS

-This step can be skipped once you feel confortable with the whole process.
+This step can be skipped once you feel conformable with the whole process.

 However for this instance we are going to quickly solve the problem!